We continue to host Our Planet Our Future events with evening discussion events – open to everyone.

 The Art Installation & Tree Plantings

-We also had an art installation on the day, with three trees sponsored by Ayletts, upon which delegates wrote their sustainability pledges on parcel labels.
+Our initial event in April 2018 featured an art installation with three trees sponsored by Ayletts, upon which delegates wrote their sustainability pledges on parcel labels.
 These trees are being planted across the District.

 The first of the trees, a Silver Birch, was planted in Leyton Green by Harpenden Town Mayor, Cllr David Heritage on 6 November 2018.